Women’s Equality Party

-We were tasked with producing a distinctive and provocative creative for W.E.P.
-First releasing a giant billboard mocking Nigel Farage’s controversial “Breaking Point” poster.
-The work highlighted that in fact Brexit has driven our NHS & social care to breaking point with thousands of nurses from EU27 countries leaving and 1 in 10 posts now being vacant.
+Brexit poster – Ahead of the European Parliament Elections, we created a giant billboard mocking Nigel Farage’s controversial ‘Breaking point’ poster.
+Our version reversed the anti-EU sentiment by highlighting that in fact Brexit has driven our NHS and social care to breaking point with thousands of nurses from the EU leaving and 1 in 10 posts now being vacant.